 Photo of a single drive docking station

 The most common docking station is for a single SATA drive.
-The nice thing about docking stations is they have power buttons, so you do not have to disconnect the USB connection first before disconnecting the power supply.
+The beautiful thing about docking stations is they have power buttons, so you do not have to disconnect the USB connection before disconnecting the power supply.

 Photo of a multiple drive docking station